liveoffline2021-max/christmas-countdown-privacy-policy/index.md

 Your privacy is important.
 Christmas Alarm Clock is designed **not to collect or store personal information**.

+## US State Privacy Rights

+If you are a resident of California, Virginia, or Colorado, you may have the right to opt out of the sale of your personal information.
+For information on how Google collects and uses your data for personalized ads, please visit [Google Ads Settings](https://www.google.com/settings/ads).

+You can also review or change your ad consent at any time via [Google’s consent revocation page](https://www.google.com/appconsent).

 This file contains the Privacy Policy in multiple languages.
 Click a language below to jump to it:

 ## Language Index